 Third-party applications and services used in IoT-based healthcare systems can also introduce vulnerabilities.
 These applications and services may not have been designed with security in mind, making them vulnerable to cyber-attacks.
 For example, a third-party application used to manage patient data may have a vulnerability that allows an attacker to gain unauthorized access to sensitive patient information.
 IoT-based healthcare systems are also vulnerable to physical attacks.
 An attacker may physically tamper with a medical device or server, making it unusable or even causing harm to patients.
 For example, an attacker may gain physical access to a pacemaker and reprogram it, causing harm to the patient.
 IoT-based healthcare systems are vulnerable to a wide range of cybersecurity threats due to their complex and interconnected nature.
-Legacy devices and systems, unsecured communication channels, third-party applications must implement robust cybersecurity measures, such as encryption, access controls, and regular security updates, to mitigate these vulnerabilities and protect patient data and safety[8].
+Legacy devices and systems, unsecured communication channels, third-party applications and services, and physical attacks are some of the vulnerabilities that exist in these systems.
+Healthcare organizations must implement robust cybersecurity measures, such as encryption, access controls, and regular security updates, to mitigate these vulnerabilities and protect patient data and safety[8].